ConqAra/Tiered/README.md

 And here is how it looks in-game:

 ![debug_inventory](https://user-images.githubusercontent.com/57331134/145140685-ce11ff58-b277-4029-b588-83f0db4b237d.png)

-In that image, the tooltip_border_start and tooltip_border_end colors are 4280615006 and 4279762996 (#25005e, #180034), for purple at the top and dark purple at the bottom.
-These are the same values Vanilla Minecraft uses.
-The format is 0xAARRGGBB converted to decimal (0xff25005e to decimal is 4280615006).

 You can use any sized image (with a power of 2 resolution (128x, 256x, 512x, etc, like Vanilla Minecraft) to make as many borders as you like.
 Here is an example with 64 styles: